Luigi Ferdinando Dagnese: Works

 Alla ricerca del tempo sprecato: L’idillio tumultuoso di Marcel Proust e Lionel Hauser tells of the innumerable financial and sentimental vicissitudes that turned Proust into an extraordinary writer.
 Lionel Hauser was Proust's closest financial advisor and one of his most devoted friends.
 Through the years, this friendship was put to a harsh test by the banker's disapproval of Proust's risky financial transactions and conspicuous expenses.
 To this day, Hauser's negative opinion is shared by the writer's biographers; they argue unanimously that Proust squandered his money, either on reckless speculations or on extravagant gifts to men and women who struck his fancy, and they draw incorrect biographical conclusions from it.
-Dagnese's book describes and documents in solid details the Phoenix-like rebirth of Proust's finances after the First World War, when, year after year, both his portfolio and his royalties turned a substantial profit.
-Lionel Hauser had a profound dislike for wasted time; to him, time came in scarce quantities, like currency, liquidity, gold, and rare merchandises, and should therefore be either frugally saved or profitably invested.
+Dagnese's book describes and documents in solid detail the Phoenix-like rebirth of Proust's finances after the First World War, when, year after year, both his portfolio and his royalties turned a substantial profit.
+Lionel Hauser had a profound dislike for wasted time; to him, time came in scarce quantities, like currency, liquidity, gold, and rare merchandise, and should therefore be either frugally saved or profitably invested.
 In Hauser's eyes, Proust, who spent most of his time in bed, was the personification of wasted time; he even became its eulogist once he began publishing volume after volume of a massive novel, In Search of Lost Time, devoted, precisely, to the ineffectual passing of time.
 In contrast, Proust conceived of the “lost time” that is the subject of his novel as the sextant of human existence, the measure of our adjustment to its transiency.
 To the writer, the passing of time was not ineluctable but rather reversible, because the future offered him the opportunity to turn the disjointed events from his past into a new cohesive whole.
 The polemic about wasted time affected the harshest conflicts between Proust and Hauser.
 In the end, Hauser had to face the evidence that his zero-sum-game theory was inadequate to explain Proust's resourceful usage of time and money.